Escape-Technologies/graphql-armor/README.md

     scalarCost: 1, // cost of retrieving a scalar
     depthCostFactor: 1.5, // multiplicative cost of depth
     ignoreIntrospection: true, // by default, introspection queries are ignored.
+    onAccept: [], // Callbacks that are ran whenever a Query is accepted
+    onReject: [], // Callbacks that are ran whenever a Query is rejected
+    throwRejection: true, // When rejected, do you want to throw the error or report to the context?
   }
 }
 ```